How to put on ptex ankle sleeve (8 Easy Steps)

 Velcro straps and laces are used in semi-rigid and rigid braces, with two straps on the sides, one strap across the middle, and laces.

-All Velcro should be unfastened, and the adjustable lacing should be free enough to put your foot inside the brace.
-Then, in order to install the brace, select a comfortable area to place your foot.
+All Velcro should be unfastened, and the adjustable lacing should be free enough for your foot to fit inside the brace.
+Then, to install the brace, select a comfortable area to place your foot.

 Sleeves, on the other hand, do not feature laces or straps.
-Simply slide the ankle sleeve over your foot, put your shoes on, and you’re set to go about your day.
+Simply slide the ankle sleeve over your foot, put on your shoes, and go about your day.

 5. Slide your Foot